 大吉 (daikichi) Great Blessing > 中吉 (chūkichi) Middle Blessing > 小吉 (shōkichi) Small Blessing > 吉 (kichi) Blessing > 未吉 (suekichi) Near Blessing > 凶 (kyō) Curse > 大凶 (daikyō) Great Curse

-There seems to be some misunderstandings about the exact hierarchy, I referred to this site (in Japanese) to order the levels.
+There seems to be some different understandings about the exact hierarchy, I referred to this site (in Japanese) to order the levels.

 The general level of luck is easiest to understand, after that there are fortunes for specific things in your life.
 I can offer you some common categories but the details depend on the fortune in question.
 I referred to one of our omikuji for these categories and noticed that the categories are spelled one way and pronounced another.
 The meaning remains the same, but be careful about using these kanji and reading combinations outside of omikuji.